artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

     Prettier: Etc
 ]

 These inter-linked, composable tools basically represent the entire idea of the JavaScript community.
-You add them to your project, and your project gets littered with all these small config files that eventually create the kind of cohesive tooling that you would expect from a single vendor.
+You add them to your project, and your project gets littered with all these small config files that eventually creates the kind of cohesive tooling that you would expect from a single vendor.

 The good part is that they are interchangeable, we switched from Flow to TypeScript with roughly 2 week's work, then a week to come close to perfect for example.
 The bad side is that the configuration aspects of these projects feels like something you do once, then forget until it needs to change.

-The defaults that React Native set you up with are _really solid_, it's just if you come from a typed environment like all iOS engineers have - basic JavaScript just not enough.
+The defaults that React Native template have are _really solid_, it's just if you come from a typed environment like all iOS engineers have - basic JavaScript just not enough.

-Some useful JS terms:

--   Destructuring
--   x
--   y
+I wrote up a glossary of terms from JavaScript when I first started understanding the community, you can [find it here][js-glossary].

-## Node (Capital N?)
+## Node.js

-There are two main environments for writing JavaScript in: the browser, and inside node.
+There are two main environments for writing JavaScript in: the browser, and inside Node.
 Node is the JavaScript runtime from Google Chrome (called V8, their version of JavaScriptCore) with a UNIX-like baseline set of APIs.

-It provides relatively few primitives, and it is expected that you would use a node module for anything particularly high level.
+It provides relatively few APIs, it is expected that you would use a node module for anything particularly high level. the principal being that a standard library (like Foundation in iOS) is always going to be out of date, and incompatible with what web-browsers ship.

 A node module is a set of JavaScript files with a particular structure.
 Generally, there is a `package.json` to describe the library, and an `index.js` with the code for the library.
 Libraries can be as small as a single-function to typical a "XYZKit" you would expect from CocoaPods.
-As JavaScript tends to be bundled and minified based on code used, developers mainly worry about the overall filesize of their library.
+As JavaScript tends to be bundled and minified based on code used, developers mainly worry about the overall file-size of their library.
 You would use a package manager like NPM or Yarn to manage these dependencies.
 Node modules have the unique, and very dangerous idea of allowing multiple versions of the same library to exist inside your application.
 This "fixes" the problem of dependency hell, at the cost of many potential runtime issues.

 When writing JavaScript with React Native, you are using node modules, but _strictly speaking_ you are not writing a node app.
 The code that you write is executed inside JavaScriptCore and so doesn't have access to the UNIX-like API from node.

 This can make it a bit confusing about whether you can or can't use a library from NPM.
 This also gets a bit more tricky, for example your tests _are_ running inside node.
 So, it's fine for your tests to use all of those APIs and libraries, but not your app's code.
 So far, from my experience this hasn't been a problem, in part because of how we use React Native (mainly API -> UI).
 I researched all of this during the creation of this post, and I hadn't really noticed the mismatch during active development.

-General overview of terms you'll be interested in WRT node:

--   Node
+If you want to spend some time browsing around and understanding the JS world, here's a few jump-off points;

 -   NPM
+-   Yarn
 -   Babel
 -   Sourcemaps
 -   Reflux
 -   Redux
 -   Flow
 -   TypeScript
--   Lodash (underscore)
+-   Lodash
 -   Relay
+-   Prettier
+-   Jest

-Web Style Development Experience
+# Web Style Development Experience

+The compile and reboot cycle of native apps is particularly painful when you are sitting next to a web engineer.
+React Native aims to re-use a lot of the JavaScript tooling to

 -   For the web "tooling" != IDE
 -   The UNIX idea of small individual libs